Occupation Report ยท Supply Chain & Operations

 Your personalised plan

-Take the free assessment, then get your Industrial Engineer Career Pivot Blueprint — a 15-page roadmap with skill gaps, 90-day action plan, salary data, and named employers.
+Take the free assessment, then get your Industrial Engineer Career Pivot Blueprint — 15 pages built from your answers and benchmarked against Supply Chain & Operations, not a template.

 Will AI replace industrial engineers?